It’s time for cherry blossoms!!

 The time of the year that everyone in Japan is waiting for with bated breath: Spring brings with it warmth and the delicate elegance of the pink blossom.
 Are you ready for sakura?
 Spring is almost here so let’s gear up and gather all the information necessary for your trip to Japan.

-We have created six regional guides with our recommended spots for cherry blossoms to make your life easy and this one highlights those in the TOHOKU and HOKURIKU regions.
+We have created six regional guides with our recommended spots for cherry blossoms to make your life easy and this one highlights those in HOKKAIDO.

 You can narrow down your choices with the help of our list!